Pakistan mosque bombing: Dozens dead, scores injured as suicide bomber targets police in Peshawar

 explosion struck.

-There was no claim of responsibility for the bombing in Peshawar, the capital of the Khyber Pakhtunkhwa province on Pakistan's border with Afghanistan, but as CBS News' Sami Yousafzai reports, the Tehreek-e-Taliban-e-Pakistan terror group, the Pakistani Taliban commonly known by the abbreviation TTP, recently broke off peace talks with the country's government and relaunched military operations against state security forces.
+The Pakistani Taliban, or Tehreek-e-Taliban-e-Pakistan (TTP) claimed responsibility for the bombing in Peshawar, the capital of the Khyber Pakhtunkhwa province on Pakistan's border with Afghanistan.
+A commander of the group issued the claim in a tweet.

+As CBS News' Sami Yousafzai reports, the terror group recently broke off peace talks with the country's government and relaunched military operations against state security forces.

-The Pakistani group is believed to have gained strength over the last couple years, since the Afghan Taliban retook control of the neighboring country in August 2021.
+The TTP is believed to have gained strength over the last couple years, since the Afghan Taliban retook control of the neighboring country in August 2021.
 The TTP are a separate group to the Afghan Taliban, but they are close allies.

-The Pakistani group has waged an insurgency in Pakistan for 15 years, fighting for stricter enforcement of Islamic laws in the country, the release of their members who are in government custody and a reduction of Pakistani military presence in the country's former tribal regions.
+The TTP has waged an insurgency in Pakistan for 15 years, fighting for stricter enforcement of Islamic laws in the country, the release of members in government custody and a reduction of Pakistani military presence in the country's former tribal regions.

 The official said TTP leaders were orchestrating attacks inside Pakistan from Afghan soil, and said it was the "duty and responsibility" of the Afghan Taliban regime ruling the neighboring nation to prevent such operations.